PM Modi meets noted personalities in Greece | Law-Order

 They briefed Modi on their work on Indian religions, philosophy and culture.

-The discussions took place on the potential for deepening academic collaboration between Indian and Greek universities.
+The discussions focussed on the potential for deepening academic collaboration between Indian and Greek universities and ways to further strengthen India-Greece cultural relations, the Ministry of External Affairs said in a press release.

 ''PM @narendramodi met Greek researcher, musician and friend of India, Konstantinos Kalaitzis, in Athens.
 PM appreciated Mr. Kalaitzis affection for India and his passion for Indian music and dance.
 They discussed possibilities of further popularizing Indian culture in Greece,'' Bagchi said.